torstenwerner/v-ai-be/README.md

 Please create an application for a german variant of the Wordle puzzle.
 The german title is "Wortliste"
 It should be a single HTML file with CSS and Javascript embedded.
-A list of suitable german words should be loaded from the file wordlist.txt which contains one upper case word per line.
+A list of suitable german words should be loaded from the URL https://torstenwerner.github.io/v-ai-be/wordlist.txt which contains one upper case word per line.
 The letter ß has been changed into SS but umlauts are supported without change.

 A random puzzle should be displayed initially.